sam-khare/Stock-Exchange/README.md

                 The goal of the mini project is to apply and extend the techniques practiced during the labs, in order to build a prototype of a Cloud application.

-The project has the form of an application, developed in Python and Flask.
+The project is an application developed using Python and Flask.

-The mini project works on the following aspects of Cloud applications:
+This mini project focuses on the following key aspects of cloud applications:

-REST-based service interface.
+RESTful service interface

-Interaction with external REST services.
+Integration with external REST services

-Use of on an external Cloud database for persisting information.
+Utilization of an external cloud database for data persistence

-Support for cloud scalability, deployment in a container environment.
+Support for cloud scalability and deployment in a containerized environment

-Security Features.
+Security features

 # What is it?